More than 15,000 Australians get home care tips from our monthly newsletter

 What certifications do you need to become a disability support worker?

 In Australia, there are no required certifications for disability support workers.
 You don’t need any educational requirements, and 11% of workers have only completed Year 10 or below of school.
-However, there are several certifications that are valuable in the field, and attaining a certification will make you more attractive as a candidate for disability support jobs.
+However, several certifications are valuable in the field, and attaining a certification will make you more attractive as a candidate for disability support jobs.

 Certificate III in Individual Support

 A Certificate III in Individual Support will prepare you to provide individualised, person-centred support to people who have a disability.
 This certificate program combines theory with practical training and enables you to work in home disability support or in a support facility.
-The training provides you with the skills and knowledge to fulfill a support role in a predictable environment with significant autonomy – key skills for workers in a home environment.
+The training provides you with the skills and knowledge to fulfil a support role in a predictable environment with significant autonomy – key skills for workers in a home environment.

 You can complete this certificate in as little as 14 weeks, but most programs are six months to a year long.
-The core curriculum covers principles of support care, recognizing healthy body systems, and following safe practices for direct client care.
-You can also choose from a variety of electives for disability care to further your knowledge on topics such as person-centred care, strengths-based approaches, and augmentive communication tools.
+The core curriculum covers principles of support care, recognising healthy body systems, and following safe practices for direct client care.
+You can also choose from a variety of electives for disability care to further your knowledge on topics such as person-centred care, strengths-based approaches, and augmentative communication tools.
 The certificate requires a minimum of 13 units and 120 hours of work in the home or community setting.
 After completing the certification, you’ll be a strong candidate for jobs such as disability support worker, personal care worker, or residential care worker.

 The average cost for a Certificate III in Individual Support is $2900, but many provinces offer subsidies and other help with tuition.
 For example, Queensland residents can take advantage of the Certificate III Guarantee, which supports people who want to obtain their first post-school Certificate III qualification.